DigiQSL

 Send your digital QSL cards directly to the contact station by email with one click.
 Recipients receive a professional email with a link to a beautiful public viewer page — they do not need a DigiQSL account to view or download their card.

 DigiQSL automatically looks up known recipient emails to speed delivery.
-When you send a QSL, the corresponding logbook entry is updated with the send status so you always know which contacts have been confirmed.
+When you send a QSL, the corresponding logbook row updates its QSL Status and Delivery Status so you can distinguish queued or delivered mail from later QSO confirmation and QSL exchange milestones.

-When both operators in a QSO use DigiQSL, the platform automatically confirms the contact.
-Matching uses normalised callsigns, same band, same mode (with equivalence groups for related modes like SSB/USB/LSB), and a time window — so confirmation happens reliably even with minor logging differences.
+When both operators in a QSO use DigiQSL, the platform can mark the contact as QSO Confirmed once both logbook rows match.
+Matching uses normalised callsigns, same band, same mode (with equivalence groups for related modes like SSB/USB/LSB), and a time window — so confirmation stays reliable even with minor logging differences.

 ADIF Import